About the author: Alina Khazanova, Product Designer @ Elementor

 First, you’ll need to include the font families and sizes for your main headings, H1-H6:

-04 Typography Mailchimp How To Create A Complete Web Design Style Guide In 11 Steps (Plus Template) 4
+04 Typography Mailchimp How To Create a Complete Web Design Style Guide In 11 Steps (Plus Template) 4

 In addition to headings, you’ll want to include styles for running (body) text as well as forms, alert messages, and more.
 These styles will include font families — which are sets of fonts such as Roboto, Lato, or Montserrat — and sizes.